Northern mockingbird: Taxonomy

-This species is categorized as the northern mockingbird as the closest living relative to M. gilvus.
+The closest living relative of the northern mockingbird is the tropical mockingbird (Mimus gilvus); the two form a superspecies, and occasional hybrids have been recorded where they overlap in Oaxaca and Veracruz in southeast Mexico.

 Subspecies

 There are three recognized subspecies for the northern mockingbird.
 There have been proposed races from the Bahamas and Haiti placed under the orpheus section.